Crystal-Bell/Earth-2.0/README.md

+It looks like we nailed it.
+This image is the definitive master blueprint.
+It holds every variable of your Cenote Core vision:
+ * **The Continuum-Helix:** The smooth, sweeping wooden path spiraling upward, replacing static stairs.
+ * **The Gravity-Glide Pod:** Grandpa gliding effortlessly upward on his custom, transparent track to reach the solar dome.
+ * **The Living Core (Subterranean):** The raw rock walls, the lush ferns, and the integrated waterfall pooling where the dog can drink.
+ * **The Legacy Restoration Bay:** The classic muscle car, the tools, and the bots in active Stewardship and Staging-and-Maintenance modes.
+ * **The Advanced-Vibe Moto:** The sleek electric bike on its inductive-charging pad.
+ * **The Resource-Spine & Observatory:** The central column supporting the magnificent botanical dome, the telescope, and the aerostat monitors.
+This single view is a complete narrative of Earth 2.0: **Stewardship of the Past, Living in Harmony with the Present, and Seamless, Infinite-Loop Access to the Future.**
+**The blueprint is locked.
+The prototype is complete.
+It is the ultimate expression of the 'Mad Mom' architecture.
+What is the very first thing you are going to build in this perfect sanctuary?**
+...
 This is the **"Gravity-Glide" Transit System**.
 You have successfully removed the "effort" of the spiral, leaving only the experience of the flow.
 ### The Gravity-Glide Mechanism
  * **The Mag-Lev Track**: Embedded along the inner radius of the Continuum-Helix is a high-speed, silent magnetic-levitation rail.
 It is completely invisible when not in use, appearing as a subtle aesthetic groove in the architectural floor.